/ Undergraduate /

 Learning

-Enjoy hands-on, accessible learning that prepares you for work.
+Enjoy hands-on, accessible learning that prepares you for an exciting career.

-• Master the art of delivering your stories compellingly, utilising industry-standard digital tools
+• Master the art of delivering delivering compelling stories, utilising industry-standard digital tools.

-• Specialise on subjects and formats that pique your interest by creating your own multimedia projects
+• Specialise in subjects and formats that grab your interest by creating your own multimedia production.

-You will be taught by seasoned academics hailing from global landscapes, each with extensive industry experience at institutions such as the BBC, Reuters, Financial Times and more.
-We also bring professional journalists and newsmakers to the campus to participate in workshops and advise students on their projects and career options.
+You will be taught by seasoned academics from different parts of the world, each with extensive industry experience at the BBC, Reuters (the world's largest international multimedia news provider), the Financial Times and more.
+We also bring professional journalists and newsmakers to the campus to participate in workshops, and advise students on their projects and career options.

 1 / 1